Proven non-invasive technology

 The verifi® test by Progenity provides the lowest failure rate of any non-invasive prenatal test, from a single tube of maternal blood, and can be drawn at 10 weeks gestational age or later.
 Because the test was designed to be accurate at very low fetal fractions, patient samples are not rejected due to an arbitrary threshold.

-- Quick turnaround with results in 5–7 business days or less
+- Quick turnaround with results in 7–10 days

 - No need for inconvenient redraws which cause delayed results